 This measure is required to maintain an effective roster and ensure a high rate of availability among its members.

-In order to be considered for a JRR training course experts must provide a Recommendation Form.
+In order to be considered for a JRR recruitment course experts must provide a Recommendation Form.

 The purpose of the Supervisor Recommendation Form is to get an informed recommendation from a person who is in a position to evaluate the experts work and skills in a professional setting.
 Please kindly note that this form is different from the JRR Nomination Form and is an additional requirement to the application package requested for each candidate.